 **Course Customization Options**

-This instructor-led, live training in Virginia (online or onsite) is designed for intermediate-level developers, architects, and analysts who wish to learn and apply Domain-Driven Design (DDD) concepts and practices to their software projects for government.
+This instructor-led, live training in Virginia (online or onsite) is aimed at intermediate-level developers, architects, and analysts who wish to learn and apply Domain-Driven Design (DDD) concepts and practices to their software projects for government.

 By the end of this training, participants will be able to:

-Understand core DDD concepts such as bounded contexts, entities, and their application in software development for government.
+- Understand core DDD concepts such as bounded contexts, entities, and their application in software projects.

-Apply strategic DDD to define and design the domain model, identify subdomains, and establish boundaries within public sector workflows.
+- Apply strategic DDD to define and design the domain model, identify subdomains, and establish boundaries.

-Implement tactical DDD using patterns such as Command Query Responsibility Segregation (CQRS), factories, and event sourcing to enhance governance and accountability.
+- Implement tactical DDD using patterns like Command Query Responsibility Segregation (CQRS), factories, and event sourcing.

-Refactor and modernize legacy systems effectively with DDD techniques to align with current government standards and practices.
+- Refactor and modernize legacy systems effectively with DDD techniques.

-Design and implement product, domain, and team-oriented architectures that support efficient public sector operations.
+- Design and implement product, domain, and team-oriented architectures for government.

-Utilize data mesh to create a domain-oriented data platform that supports data discovery, governance, and compliance for government.
+- Utilize data mesh to create a domain-oriented data platform that supports data discovery and governance.

 By the end of this training, participants will be able to: